Hamiltonian Quantum Generative Adversarial Networks: Using Hybrid Cost Functions

 Now consider the HQuGAN optimizing a minimax game described in Eq.\eqref{QGAN}, where a target state $\sigma$ and an initial choice for $D$ are arbitrarily chosen.
 We consider the optimal discriminator that analytically calculates her operator via Eq.\eqref{helstrom}.
 Here we argue that, after two rounds of interactions between two players, the generator will output a quantum state with high fidelity to the target state.

 In the first round, the generator minimizes $\Tr(D\rho_1)$, which will output a random quantum state $\rho_1$ as $D$ is initialized randomly.
 In the next round, the optimal discriminator chooses $D_1 \propto (\rho_1 - \sigma)$ as shown in Lemma \ref{theorem1}.
 The generator then tries to find $\rho_2$ such that $\Tr(D_1 \rho_2) \propto \Tr((\rho_1 - \sigma)\rho_2)$ is minimized.
 Since $\rho_1$ and $\sigma$ are random quantum states, the fidelity between the two states would generically be exponentially small.
 Therefore, assuming that the generator always outputs a pure state, $\rho_2 \approx \sigma$.
 As a consequence, the generator at the $2$nd round of the algorithm already gives a quantum state that achieves a high fidelity with the target state.
 To avoid the described mode collapse in future rounds, and improve the fidelity to any desired accuracy, we then switch our cost function to Eq.\eqref{QGAN_abs}.
 Subsequently, we can combine two different cost functions to make the algorithm converge faster.
-We numerically confirm that using such a protocol, the HQuGAN successfully generates up to the $8$-qubit GHZ state with substantially fewer iterations.
-As shown in Table \ref{tab:table_combinations}, it only took $42$ iterations to generate the $8$-qubit GHZ state whereas using a single cost function of Eq.\eqref{QGAN_abs} described in the main paragraph (see Table \ref{tab:table1}) took $128$ iterations to generate the $6$-qubit GHZ state.